 The second number is for liquids.
 As with solid objects, the higher the number, the greater the protection.
 Here, there are really only two ratings worth looking for: IP67 and IP68.

 IP67 means a device is water-resistant: It can be immersed for a short period of time in up to a meter of water without being damaged.
 The next level up is IP68, which means it can handle continuous immersion, up to a certain depth.
-Today, an increasing number of high-end smartphones feature the IP68 rating, including Samsung’s Galaxy S20 and Note10 lines, as well as the new Galaxy A51.
+Today, an increasing number of high-end smartphones feature the IP68 rating, including Samsung’s Galaxy S20 and Note10 lines.

 Understanding MILSPEC testing

 MILSPEC, short for military specifications, is a term used for equipment that has been tested against standards developed by the Department of Defense.
 Manufacturers who want to demonstrate a level of ruggedization beyond IP ratings can conduct environmental lab testing according to the MIL-STD-810 standard to validate their product’s durability.